sstsimulator/sst-macro/docs/manual/manual.md

-#### 1.2.1: Programming APIs<a name="subsec:intro:apis"></a>
+*Programming APIs* \label{subsec:intro:apis}

 Because of its popularity, MPI is one of our main priorities in providing programming model support.
 We currently test against the MPICH test suite.
 All tests compile, so you should never see compilation errors.
 However, since many of the functions are not typically used in the community, we only test commonly-used functions.
-See Section [1.3.2](#subsec:issues:mpi) for functions that are not supported.
+See Section  for functions that are not supported.
 Functions that are not implemented will throw a `unimplemented_error`, reporting the function name.

-#### 1.2.2: Analysis Tools and Statistics<a name="subsec:intro:toolsandstats"></a>

-The following analysis tools are currently available in SST-macro.
+*Analysis Tools and Statistics* \label{subsec:intro:toolsandstats} The following analysis tools are currently available in SST-macro.
 Some are thoroughly tested.
 Others have undergone some testing, but are still considered Beta.
 Others have been implemented, but are relatively untested.

 ##### Fully tested<a name="subsubsec:intro:fulltestedtools"></a>